dev625/Parking-Lot-Management-System/README.md

 ## Parking Logic :
 ```
-Greedily allot using the following rules :
+We greedily allot vehicles to spots using the following rules :

-A Bike can park in any of the spots.
+1. A Bike can park in any of the spots.

-A Car can park in either two consecutive spots of size 1 or a single spot of size 2/3.
+2. A Car can park in either two consecutive spots of size 1 or a single spot of size 2 or 3.

-A Bus can park in 3 spots of size 1, or 2 consecutive 1 and 2 spots or a single spot of size 3.
+3. A Bus can park in 3 spots of size 1, or 2 consecutive 1 and 2 spots or a single spot of size 3.
 ```